paszu/3DSRepo/Part-3-(arm9loaderhax).md

  + Toggle "New 3DS CPU" to "Clock+L2(x)" for improved game performance
 2. Press Start to save and reboot
  + If it freezes, hold the power button until it shuts down, then continue with the instructions
-18. For now, booting to a message about `firmware.bin` is normal (Luma3DS cannot boot a 2.1.0 NAND), just continue with the instructions
+18. For now, booting to a black screen or a message about `firmware.bin` is normal (Luma3DS cannot boot a 2.1.0 NAND), just continue with the instructions

 ##### Section IV - Restoring the System